MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-06-19-integrating-mobilefirst-foundation-8-in-ionic3-based-apps.md

 ionic start MFPUserLogin blank
 ```

-navigate to application folder add the platform by running following command.
+navigate to application folder and add the platform by running following command.

 ```bash
 cd MFPUserLogin